Papaskas/strict-store/README.md

-# A type-safe wrapper around localStorage that provides:
+# A type-safe wrapper around localStorage and sessionStorage that provides:
  - Automatic JSON serialization/deserialization
  - Namespace support to prevent key collisions
  - Strict typing for all operations